jgorset/fandjango/README.md

 ## About

-Fandjango makes it easy to write Facebook applications powered by Django.
+Fandjango makes it easy to create Facebook applications powered by Django.

 ## Requirements